akuldevali/IP_Project_1/README.md

 ### HTTP-Specific Issues

 1. **File Not Found Errors**:
-   - Ensure test files are created in the correct directories
    - Check file permissions
    - Verify filenames match exactly what the client is requesting